OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/add_data_point.md

 In this section, we'll be adding a new data point to the OpenBB Platform.
 We will add a new provider with an existing [standard data](https://github.com/OpenBB-finance/OpenBBTerminal/tree/develop/openbb_platform/platform/provider/openbb_provider/standard_models) model.

-## Identify which type of data you want to add
+## Identify your data

-In this example, we'll be adding OHLC stock data that is used by the `obb.equity.price.historical` command.
+In this example, we'll be adding historical, end-of-day OHLC (open, high, low, close) equity data that is used by the `obb.equity.price.historical` command.

-Note that, if no command exists for your data, we need to add one under the right router.
+Note that if no command exists for your data, we need to add one under the right router.

-Each router is categorized under different extensions (stocks, currency, crypto, etc.).
+Each router is categorized under the relevant extension (equity, currency, crypto, etc.).

 ## Check if the standard model exists

-Given the fact that there's already an endpoint for OHLCV stock data, we can check if the standard exists.
+Given the fact that there's already an endpoint for historical equity data, we can check for the existing standard model.

 In this case, it's `EquityHistorical` which can be found in `/OpenBBTerminal/openbb_platform/platform/core/provider/openbb_provider/standard_models/equity_historical`.